dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

-Essentially this rule exists because the language must assume that all inputs to a method escape to their maximum allowed scope.
+Essentially this rule exists because the language must assume that all inputs to a method escape to their maximum allowed *safe-context*.
 When there are `ref` or `out` parameters, including the receivers, it's possible for the inputs to escape as fields of those `ref` values (as happens in `RS.Set` above).

 In practice though there are many such methods which pass `ref struct` as parameters that never intend to capture them in output.
 It is just a value that is used within the current method.
 For example: